David Thiers cutlery 5David Thiers cutlery 5

 Make your own knife.

 Whether you’re a couple, a family or a group of friends, come and visit one of the knifemakers offering this unique workshop.
-You’ll be able to assemble, polish and even engrave your first name on the blade.
-You’ll leave with a “LE THIERS®” knife, a unique souvenir “100% made in Auvergne“.
+You can assemble, polish and even engrave your first name on the blade.
+You’ll leave with a“LE THIERS®” knife, a unique souvenir“100% made in Auvergne“.

 Coutellia

-The world’s largest cutlery festival.
-In May, stroll the aisles of Coutellia.
-It brings together exhibitors from all over the world in the knife capital, all driven by a passion for cutlery: cutlers, barbers, collectors and equipment suppliers.
-Find your favorite among these veritable objets d’art, half-tool, half-jewel.
+The biggest cutlery festival in the world.
+Stroll the aisles at Coutellia in May.
+It brings together exhibitors from all over the world in the capital of knives, all driven by a passion for cutlery: cutlers, barbers, collectors and equipment suppliers.
+Find your favourite among these veritable objets d’art, half-tool, half-jewel.

 The Hollow of Hell

-If you’re passing through Thiers, you won’t want to miss the Centre d’art contemporain d’intérêt national: Le Creux de l’enfer.
-For over 30 years, the art center has been showcasing the very best in national and international contemporary art, and inviting artists to produce immersive works in collaboration with local players.
+If you’re passing through Thiers, you can’t miss the Centre d’art contemporain d’intérêt national: Le Creux de l’enfer.
+For over 30 years, the art centre has been showcasing the very best in national and international contemporary art, inviting artists to produce works in immersion, in collaboration with local players.